-- Handling any referrals to Prevent and/or Channel and supporting staff who make referrals. - [New] Co-operating as reasonably practicable with LA-led Channel panels. - Following up any referrals made to the Prevent. - Providing advice and support to staff on protecting pupils from the risk of radicalisation. - Delivering staff training on the Prevent duty. - Working with external agencies to support pupils at risk of being drawn into terrorism. - Providing guidance to other staff members to help them support pupils at risk of being drawn into terrorism. - Understanding local procedures for making a Prevent referral and making Prevent referrals where appropriate. - Considering if it would be appropriate to share any information with a new school or college in advance of a pupil leaving, e.g. if the pupil is currently receiving support through the 'Channel' programme and the information would allow the new setting to have support in place for when the pupil arrives. - Undertaking specific prevent awareness training and providing advice and support to other staff on protecting pupils from the risk of radicalisation. - Maintaining an awareness of the risks relating to extremism in the local area. - Maintaining a clear understanding of prevent reporting and referral mechanisms.
+- Handling any referral to Prevent and/or Channel and supporting staff who make referrals. - Following up any referrals made to the Prevent. - Providing advice and support to staff on protecting pupils from the risk of radicalisation. - Delivering staff training on the Prevent Duty. - Working with external agencies to support pupils at risk of being drawn into terrorism. - Providing guidance to other staff members to help them support pupils at risk of being drawn into terrorism. - Understanding local procedures for making a Prevent referral and making Prevent referrals where appropriate. - Considering if it would be appropriate to share any information with a new school or college in advance of a pupil leaving e.g. if the pupil is currently receiving support through the 'Channel' programme and the information would allow the new setting to have support in place for when the pupil arrives. - Undertaking specific prevent awareness training and providing advice and support to other staff on protecting pupils from the risk of radicalisation. - Maintaining an awareness of the risks relating to extremism in the local area. - Maintaining a clear understanding of prevent reporting and referral mechanisms.